openhab/openhab-alexa/USAGE.md

 * **Items via PaperUI**

-   There is no easy way to tag yout Items via PaperUI.
+   There is no easy way to tag your Items via PaperUI.

    Some users managed to tag items via REST API.
    Have a loot at [this post](https://community.openhab.org/t/apply-tags-to-items-added-linked-in-paper-ui/19443/11?u=mboremski).